 Medication can include aspirin and statins, which have been found to reduce the incidence of heart attack and death.
 Diabetes, high blood pressure and high cholesterol are important risk factors that need to be addressed.

-“If symptoms are not well controlled with medication, or in the case of certain high-risk patients such as those with acute coronary syndrome, we can consider coronary angioplasty or a coronary bypass,” adds Dr Wong.
+“If symptoms are not well controlled with medication, or in the case of certain high-risk patients such as those with acute coronary syndrome, we can consider coronary angioplasty or a coronary bypass,” adds Adj Assoc Prof Wong.

 Coronary artery disease (CAD) treatment: coronary angioplasty